 Note: The codec provides two distinct and separate channels.
-You are transmitting to the receive end through the Audio IN XLR connector and the receive end may be feeding cues or other programming back to you through the Audio Out XLR connector.
+You are transmitting to the receive end through the Audio IN XLR connector and the receive end may be feeding cues or other programming back to you through the Audio Out 1/4" phone jack.
 Therefore, the Audio Out channel is used to bear what is being sent to you, not what you are sending.
-For more on this, see the "Applications" section on pages 20-21.
+For more on this, see the "Applications" section on page 21.